Tanmayjagnade/Language-Translation-using-Python-and-Google-API/README.md

 # Language-Translation-using-Python-and-Google-API

-## Overview*
+## Overview
-- Developed an accessible language translation tool for effective communication across diverse linguistic backgrounds. ---
+- Developed an accessible language translation tool for effective communication across diverse linguistic backgrounds.
 - Implemented a user-friendly interface using Tkinter and Google Translate API.